|

 a dozen (or so) of us made our way to the railway station.
 As is

-we’d managed to lose half the party on the way.
+always the way at Rye, we’d managed to lose half the party on the way.

 There was

 some minor unpleasantness whilst trying to get to the railway platform.
-The
+The place

-attitude of the police there.
-Would it have caused the silly constable
+police there.
+Would it have caused the silly constable physical pain to have

-physical pain to have given me a straight answer to a straight question?
-I am
+given me a straight answer to a straight question?
+I am considering making a

-station, but it wouldn’t achieve anything.
+wouldn’t achieve anything.

 The train